-No, I don’t think that has an affect.
-The actual coffee doesn’t scent the soap – - only the oil scents the soap.
+No, I don’t think that has an effect.
+The actual coffee doesn’t scent the soap – – only the oil scents the soap.
 The coffee will make the soap a caramel color, and if you add coffee grounds at the trace stage the coffee will make the soap a heavy-duty soap.
 However, if you want a darker brown color to the soap you’ll need to use the crayon.

-And finally, would you feel safe in giving it as a gift even with the lye in it?
+And finally, would you feel safe giving it as a gift even with the lye in it?
 Could it hurt someone?
 Should there be special instructions enclosed with the gift?

 ALL hard soaps are made with lye.
 That’s how soap is made.
 According to Merin at Soap-Junkie.com (MAY 2011: site down), the saponification process (neutralization of the lye and turning the oils/lye combo into soap) takes 72 hours.
 During this time, contact with the skin should be avoided.
 After this amount of time, the soap is safe.
 However, the soap needs three weeks to fully harden; if the soap is too moist when it is used, it will dissolve away in no time.

 Thank you to Linda Banning for the updated photos. http://lindabdesign.etsy.com

 - Tiramisu For Espresso Lovers - December 28, 2016

 - Espresso Pumpkin Pie - September 26, 2015

 - Mexican Coffee With White Tequila - February 26, 2013